BloombergGraphics/2017-health-insurer-exits-data/README.md

 The 2016 state-based marketplace public use files are downloaded via python using (downloadSbmPuf.py)(scripts/downloadSbmPuf.py), or can be downloaded directly from [CMS](https://www.cms.gov/CCIIO/Resources/Data-Resources/sbm-puf.html).
 Note: these files contain known errors.
 For example, at publication time, the DC files omit one of their two insurers.
 The SBM PUFs are *only* used for a few states with heavy data checking when other data sources are unavailable.

 ## Missing data
 At publication time, reliable insurer participation by county was not available for the following states: Maryland in 2014, Kentucky in 2014, California in 2015.
-We have ongoing public records requests in these states and will update this dataset if the data becomes available.
+We have ongoing public records requests in these states and will update this dataset if the data become available.

 ## Methods
 ### Sources